How to Host a Webinar: Everything You Need to Know For Your First Webinar

 Who to send it to: Your entire list.

 When to send it: 7-10 days before your webinar is happening.
-(This is longer than I used to say because of the whole Gmail Promotional Inbox and it’s affect on when people open emails – INSERT LINK)
+(This is longer than I used to say because of the whole Gmail Promotional Inbox and it’s affect on when people open emails – INSERT LINK) - Thanks for registering for my shiny new webinar!

 What it is: A thank you email to anyone who registers for your webinar.
 Sometimes it’s fun to a include a clicktotweet to get your registrants to share the webinar with their peeps (be sure the clicktotweet includes the link to your webinar registration page)